-This type of beer is best for those who like their drinks sweet and crisp as Lagers ferment slowly and imparts a crisp character similar to white wines.
+Lagers are best for those who like their drinks sweet and crisp as Lagers ferment slowly and impart a crisp character similar to white wines.
 They use adjuncts during fermentation; these ingredients add sweetness without any off-flavors.

 Many Lagers you’d find are usually light in appearance with a brilliant yellowish or golden color that’s very clear and has a clean and crisp taste.
 However, there are also dark Lagers with darker hues due to the high malty profile.

 The fermentation process is shorter than other beer styles, which helps create that crispness.
 The yeast used to make Lagers tend to ferment at cooler temperatures, resulting in a rich flavor but lower levels of yeast-produced sulfur compounds.